LCTL/spring-webmvc-rythm/README.md

 ***

-`@secured` tag help you check current user is it has role and display conten:
+`@secured` tag help you to check current user is it has role and display content:

 ```
 @secured("ROLE_ADMIN"){